Do you suspect your fridge is suffering from a Freon leak?

 Fixing A Freon Leak

-Once you’ve detected where the Freon leak is occuring, sealing is a fairly simple procedure.
-You can seal coolant pipes just like any regular pipes.
+Once you’ve detected where the Freon leak is occurring, sealing is a fairly simple procedure.
+You can seal coolant pipes just like any regular pipes using regular sealant.
 The issue is replacing the Freon that was lost.
 In place of the refrigerant you’re going to have air, which isn’t at all useful in the refrigeration process!

 Replacing the Freon that’s leaked is why professionals are needed, since it’s a harmful substance.
 At this point, unfortunately, we can’t advise you to do this yourself unless you’re a certified professional.
 (Which, if you are, you wouldn’t need this guide!).